gpac/mp4box.js/README.md

 ```

 ####appendBuffer(data)####
 Provides an ArrayBuffer to parse from.
-The ArrayBuffer must has a `fileStart` (Number) property indicating the 0-based position of first byte of the ArrayBuffer in the original file.
+The ArrayBuffer must have a `fileStart` (Number) property indicating the 0-based position of first byte of the ArrayBuffer in the original file.
+Returns the offset (in the original file) that is expected to be the `fileStart` value of the next buffer.
 ```javascript
 var ab = getArrayBuffer();
 ab.fileStart = 0;